 art work Habiba Shenza, photo Bob Frith

 The Different Moons arts and heritage project was started in 2013 by Horse and Bamboo’s Joint Artistic Director Bob Frith with Project Lead Artist Shamshad Khan.
 The project was developed with input from women artists and local practitioners including Habiba Shenza, Mariam Golubeva, Arry Nessa, Hameeda Mahmood, Yasmine Choudry.
 Different Moons developed as part of Horse + Bamboo’s endeavours to engage with their local Asian communities.
-Using workshops devised by Shamshad to engage different groups, the initial idea was to record and share the history and stories of some of the many individuals from Pakistan, Bangladesh and India who came to Britain after the Second World War and settled in Rossendale, particularly in Haslingden and Rawtenstall.
+Using workshops devised by Shamshad in collaboration with others to engage different groups, the initial idea was to record and share the history and stories of some of the many individuals from Pakistan, Bangladesh and India who came to Britain after the Second World War and settled in Rossendale, particularly in Haslingden and Rawtenstall.

 Different Moons used the stories recorded from the first generation immigrants to inspire and encourage women and the younger generation of South Asians living locally to express their own feelings and ideas.
 The project included an exhibition at The Whittaker, Rawtenstall.
 The recordings, poems, animations and stories collected and created are available on www.differentmoons.org.
 See below for the Different Moons publication.